Religious Education: RE

 - Enhance their spiritual, moral, social and cultural development by developing an awareness of the fundamental questions of life

-We welcome you to review the Intent and Implementation documents to see how the R.E. curriculum is put into practice.
+We welcome you to review the Curriculum and Pedagogy documents to see how the R.E. curriculum is put into practice.

 Subject Lead Statement

 I would like to introduce myself as Mrs Wilton, Religious Education (RE) lead here at Alexandra Junior School.
 During their time at the Junior School, we expect your child to build and extend their knowledge and understanding of religions and worldviews.
 We encourage the children to be curious and ask increasingly challenging questions about religion, belief, values and human life.
 We enable children to develop a sound knowledge not only of Christianity but also of other world religions, especially Islam, Hinduism, Judaism and faiths of children within our school.
 Children reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.

 Our teaching enables children to extend their own sense of values and promotes their spiritual growth and development.
 We encourage children to think about their own views and values in relation to the themes and topics studied in the RE curriculum.